 - Meet with a speaking partner once every weekend.

 With this modification, you delve into a constant German routine, while only spending around an hour per day.
 Then, you get to practice with your speaking partner on the weekends.

 - Write down your study plan in whatever system works best for you—paper or digital—until it becomes routine.

-- Tell friends about your new routine, to help increase accountability.
+- Tell friends about your new routine for learning conversational German, to help increase accountability.